ShoaibMajidDar/stock-price-prediction/README.md

 # stock-price-prediction
-Using neural network
-LSTM and Dense layers where used
+Using neural network, LSTM and Dense layers